 This subject was discussed a little on our page about struck forgeries, but we will elaborate a little here.
 Any skilled die engraver could cut a die showing the basic image seen on any ancient coin.
 However most engravers are artists and have trained their entire lives to create art through interpretation of what they see.
 The interpretive process is significantly affected by the world we live in, and modern artists create their art, including engraving dies, so as to reflect their modern minds.
 The ancients lived in a very different world, so their minds interpreted that world differently than ours, so the art they create, including engraving their dies, so as to reflect their ancient minds.
 This is controlled at the subconscious level and even being aware of it does not mean you can turn it off.
 This is a difficult concept for most people to grasp, but is the basis of the detection of much art forgery.
 It is because of this that many fakes of ancient coins simply "do not look right" to one used to looking at ancient coins on a daily basis.
 With enough experience, you can learn to determine "what does not look right", and only then will you have begun to understand these issues.

-To give a better feel for this,we have provided the images below: of which two are genuine and seven are fakes.
+To give a better feel for this,we have provided the images below, of which two are genuine and seven are fake.
 See of you can spot which two are genuine.
-From images all one hase to work with is the style, so if you successfully pick the two genuine coins from the seven fakes, your will have recognized something is wrong with the styles.
+From images all one has to work with is the style, so if you successfully pick the two genuine coins mixed in with the seven fakes, your will have recognized something is wrong with their styles.
 (These coins were all imaged with identical settings and lighting).

-If are still having difficulty, try another experiment.
+If you did not get this correct, than you need to look at as many images of coins as you can to get a better feel for the style of that particular coin.
 Go to either COIN ARCHIVES or WILDWINDS and search for denarii of the particular emperor that you failed on.
-Study as many illustrations of genuine examples as you can locate, then come back and see how that particular one strikes you now.
+Study as many illustrations of genuine examples as you can locate, then come back and see how that particular one strikes you.

 It is unlikely any one ancient celator worked more than 25 years, and most probably less than that.
 Our own studies suggest the average was about 15 to 20 years.
 Have a look at these two portraits and notice just how identical they are :